DEFRA/defra-ai-legacy-modernisation/playbook/pages/discovery-analysis/documentation-gathering.md

 ## Caveats

-It's important to understand that documentation gathering is an ongoing process throughout the modernisation journey, not a one-time activity.
+It's important to recognise that documentation gathering is an ongoing process throughout the modernisation journey, not a one-time activity.
 This stage focuses on establishing the foundational understanding needed to begin AI-assisted development.

 More in-depth, technology-specific documentation advice using AI tools will be provided in the relevant pathway sections (e.g., MS Access, SQL Server).